- Advanced Technology Meters

 Irrigation Tips for Conservation

 - Know and follow mandated watering days.
 An estimated 30 percent of the water JEA provides our customers is used outdoors, primarily for irrigation.
-35 to 50 percent of that water is wasted because of evaporation, run off, and more.
+An estimated 35 to 50 percent of that water is wasted because of evaporation, runoff and more.

-- Water only when needed, and only for one hour between 4 p.m. and 10 a.m.
+- Water only when needed, and only up to twice per week during your assigned days, preferably between 8 p.m. and 4 a.m.

 - Don’t water when it’s windy.